The Best Credit Cards for Seniors in 2025

 What we like most

-- 6% cash back on groceries and streaming services
+- 6 percent cash back on groceries and streaming services

 - Rewards include several cash-back benefits

-- Highlights: Purchase Protection helps to shop with confidence
+- Highlights: Purchase Protection helps you shop with confidence

 Whether you’re buying ingredients for a backyard BBQ or renewing your Netflix subscription, the American Express Blue Cash Preferred Card has you covered.
 This credit card offers 6 percent cash back on groceries and select streaming services, as well as 3 percent cash back on gas and transit, making it a smart choice if you use ride-share services or enjoy the RV life.
 Any cash back you accumulate can be redeemed as a statement credit, which keeps things simple.

-After the first year (which is free), you’ll owe $95 for the annual fee.
+After the first year (which is free), you’ll pay $95 annually to maintain the card.
+This isn’t as convenient as zero annual fee cards like Barclays AARP or Chase Freedom Flex.
 Take a look at your spending to determine if the cash-back benefits outweigh the annual fee.
-You’ll also want to make sure the spots you regularly shop at accept American Express.
-Although popular, American Express isn’t accepted everywhere.
-Learn more about the card from the American Express website.
+Also make sure the spots you regularly shop at accept American Express.
+Although popular, American Express isn’t accepted everywhere.1

 Pros & Cons:Pros About American Express Blue Cash Preferred Card

-- Up to 6% cash back on certain purchases
+- Up to 6 percent cash back on certain purchases

 - Easy-to-earn introductory bonus